Waterfalls Near Chennai – A Guide To Kone Falls or Kailasakona Falls

 2018 January Update

-I have travelled to Kone falls on 21st January 2018 and found that the roads to Kone Falls from Uttukottai in Andhra Pradesh state are severely damaged.
+I traveled to Kone Falls on 21st January 2018 and found that the roads to Kone Falls from Uttukottai in Andhra Pradesh state are severely damaged.
 It may be due to the floods last year.
-Up-to-the border in Uthukottai, the roads are good.
-Once you cross the Tamilnadu border, the roads are too bad.
-Encroachments near the Uthukottai junction were being demolished, when I went on that day.
+Upto the border in Uthukottai, the roads are good.
+Once you cross the Tamilnadu state border, the roads are too bad.
+Encroachments near the Uthukottai junction were being demolished when I went on that day.

 2018 May update – Kone falls current status